RealDoigt/Dew-Programming-Language-Specification/spec.md

 ```

 ### Struct
 A `struct`, short for data structure, is an arbitrarily user-defined type which is a grouping of one or more variables of various types.

+### Record
+A `record` is a read-only struct.
+Once the values of a record are initialised, they cannot be changed.
+A new instance of a record should not be declared without initialising it because otherwise the default values will be assigned to the variables.